 If you are a beginner in YouTube terms, then you will need at least 1,000 subscribers and 4,000 watch hours over the last 12 months to be eligible for monetization.
 This is because YouTube needs to see that your channel is active and engaging before it will allow you to run ads.

-If we’re talking about a complete newbie who has never made a video before, then the answer is a resounding no. First, learn how to make and edit videos, and only then, deploy your skills to YouTube.
+If we’re talking about a complete newbie who has never made a video before, then the answer is: “it’s difficult”.
+First, learn how to make and edit videos, and only then, deploy your skills to YouTube.
 To make money on YouTube, you will need to have an existing audience that is engaged and willing to watch your videos.
 Whether or not you are showing your original, you need to have some sort of on-screen personality that can keep viewers entertained.
 If you can’t keep viewers engaged, then they will click away and you will lose out on potential ad revenue.

-And if you are a beginner in your niche, that’s fine.
+And if you are a beginner in your niche, that’s…. okay.
 It’s good to learn and explore new things along with the growth of your channel.
-But it will take time to make money.
+But keep in mind that it’ll take time to make money.
 Also, you can’t just choose the easy way and mix up the niches.
 That’s the worst mistake you can make.
-Instead, focus on one particular topic and grow your channel organically.
-The keywords that pay higher are often more competitive.
-Consider all these factors before choosing a niche, and deciding whether or not getting views in that niche will be worth it.
+Instead, focus on one particular topic and grow your channel organically (with search and browse features traffic).
+The keywords that pay higher are often more competitive (more difficult for beginners) .
+Consider all these factors before choosing a niche, and deciding whether or not getting …. views in that niche will be worth it.

 How many YouTube views do you need to Start Earning?

 To start earning means being accepted into Youtube’s Partner Program i.e. get 4k hours of watch time + 1,000 subscribers.
-An average channel gets there with 100,000 valid views.
+The average channel can be expected there with 100,000 valid views.
 Remember, “valid” is the word of emphasis.
-For one thing, different videos have different lengths, so it is difficult to predict no. of views you need to Start Earning.
+For one thing, different videos have different lengths, so it is difficult to predict the no. of views you need to start earning.
 And even then, if those 100,000 views are fake/invalid, you will likely not get any subscribers, most likely get denied for the YPP, and hence not make any money.

 One common legit way to get 4000 hours of watch time is live streaming.
 You can ask your friends to watch the stream for a few hours.
 Again, don’t try to cheat there, as YouTube’s algorithm is really smart.
 The views and watch hours must be valid.

-Another way, uncommon, is to have several popular channels promote your content.
+Another way (less popular comparatively) is to have other popular channels promote your content.
 This could jumpstart your channel to get to the 4k hours of watch time.
 And when it comes to 1k subs, it’s a lot easier to achieve.
 Make good use of YouTube shorts for that.
-And if you’re lucky enough to get 10 Million views from shorts, boom – you are a YouTube earner.
+And if you’re lucky enough to get 10 Million views from shorts within 90 days, boom – you are a YouTube earner.

 How much does YouTube pay per 1 view?

-Woah, that was a load of hard work for joining YPP.
+Woah, that was a load of hard work to join the YPP.
 Now, to earn actual money, you need to earn it.
-Monetization is a thing, but not as great as earned money.
-You need to have an idea of how much YouTube pays per 1 view for different niches, in different countries.
+And it is good to have an idea of how much YouTube pays per 1 view for different niches, in different countries.

 In the table below: